nxt3d/ensips/ensips/hooks.md

 ## Rationale

 Hooks introduce redirection for resolving ENS records, which allows for resolving ENS records from "known" resolvers.
 Known resolvers may have security properties which are known, for example a resolver which resolves Proof-of-Personhood ID, or Know-your-Customer credentials.
-It has been a long felt need to securely resolve these types of records using ENS, and hooks() make it possible to leverage the properties of known smart contracts as resolvers to securely resolve credentials and secure records for ENS profiles.
+It has been a long felt need to securely resolve these types of records using ENS, and ensHook() makes it possible to leverage the properties of known smart contracts as resolvers to securely resolve credentials and secure records for ENS profiles.

 ## Security Considerations